 Local toy shops often welcome children with events and in-store activities, in the hope that the kids will refuse to leave without some new plaything.

 Get a Caffeine Kick

 Coffee shops can be a great place to pass some time, and if you have little ones, there are shops with playrooms to keep the kids entertained.
-Sovereign Grounds in Minneapolis and Java Train in St. Paul are two favorites with local parents.
+Sovereign Grounds in Minneapolis is a favorite with local parents.